MSc Financial Crime and Compliance in Digital Societies (top-up) (blended learning)

 Aims

-The unit aims to provide students with an advanced grounding in the modes of thinking and analysis required for developing explanatory accounts of the motivations, conditions and factors within businesses that together can lead to governance, compliance and financial crime risks.
+The unit aims to provide students with an advanced critical grounding in theoretical frameworks and modes of analysis for developing explanatory accounts of the individual motivations, organisational contexts and structural conditions that can contribute to governance, compliance and financial crime risks.
+It will present case studies of financial crime and compliance risks, and introduce students to theories of compliance and regulation that can be used to understand financial crime and compliance risks, victimisation, governance and enforcement.

 Syllabus